2023 Online Summer Courses

 E-LEARNING AND RE-RUNS OF THE COURSES

-The links enabling attendees to watch the courses again will be made available on the e-learning environment at the end of each course day.
-This means that each course day, representing a block of approximately 3-4 hours, will be accessible via Vimeo in English and French.
-The password provided together with the link in the e-learning environment will need to be inserted to access the re-runs.
+The links enabling attendees to watch the courses again will be made available on the e-learning environment at the end of the afternoon following the broadcast.
+Each day of courses, representing a block of approximately 3-4 hours, will be offered with simultaneous interpretation in English and French.

-The blocks of courses will be available on Vimeo for the duration of three weeks after their initial broadcast, after which they will be taken offline.
+The blocks of courses will be progressively removed from the e-learning three weeks after their initial broadcast.

 INTERNET CONNECTION AND TEST LINK

-It will be indispensable to ensure that you have a good Internet connection at your viewing location, as well as speakers on your computer in order to be able to follow the 2022 Online Summer Courses.
+We strongly advise you to ensure that you have a good Internet connection at your viewing location, as well as speakers on your computer in order to be able to follow the 2023 Online Summer Courses.

 The following link will allow you to download Zoom and test your technical set-up.
 All you need to do is test your speakers, as your microphone and webcam will not be needed during the webinars: https://zoom.us/test.